overhangio/tutor/docs/plugins.rst

 Note: The API for developing Tutor plugins is still considered unstable: profound changes should be expected for some time.

 There are two mechanisms by which a plugin can integrate with Tutor: patches and hooks.
 Patches affect the rendered environment templates, while hooks are actions that are run during the lifetime of an Open edX platform.
 A plugin indicates which templates it patches, and which hooks it needs to run.
+A plugin can also affect the project configuration by adding new values and modifying existing values.

 Entrypoint
 ~~~~~~~~~~